Olin-DSA/DSA-18/trees/day01/README.md

 Either:

-Draw out an unbalanced tree and have a friend balance it
+Draw out an unbalanced tree and have a classmate balance it

 **or**